priyankamackwan/User-CRUD-React-Node/README.md

 ### 3) Install node packages.
    -npm install.

-### 4) Runs the app in the development mode.
+### 4) Runs the app in development mode.
     `npm start`

- ### 5) Runs the app in the development mode.
+ ### 5) Runs the app in development mode.
     Open http://localhost:[port]/ to view it in your browser.
-    Note:-- upper url in port number that we passing in the .env file.
+    Note:-- upper url in the port number that we are passing in the .env file.